muraljs/joiql/README.md

 ### ctx.req

-An object representing the parsed GraphQL, For instance a query like...
+An object representing the parsed GraphQL query, For instance a query like...

 ```
 mutation {